 Dog training is little more than modified packed dog behaviour where you as the Alpha dog show your pet dog what is expected of them.
-The basic commands of sit stay and come are not just tricks to show off to friends – these are lifesaving skills they can prevent a dog from chasing after a cat or a car onto a busy highway.
-There are a puppy obedience and dog training classes in almost every suburban area and we recommend you take advantage of them.
+The basic commands of sit, stay and come are not just tricks to show off to friends – these are lifesaving skills they can prevent a dog from chasing after a cat or a car onto a busy highway.
+There are puppy obedience and dog training classes in almost every suburban area and we recommend you take advantage of them.

 Keep in mind some breeds are more intelligent than others, and some breeds are more wilful both of which will impact on the trainability of your dog.
 Expect working dogs to be very trainable whereas hound dogs and livestock guardian dogs in many cases will always treat your commands as suggestions.